ronak66/Youtube-Caption-Translation-English-to-Hindi/README.md

 # English to Hindi Machine Translation

 Given a youtube id, gets the English captions and using a machine trasnlation model, converts these english captions to Hindi and feeds it back to the video.
+It is advised to train the model to a better and a bigger dataset in-order to get acceptable accuracy.

 ### Steps